Uniswap/docs/docs/sdk/v3/guides/liquidity/01-minting-a-position.md

 :::info

-For a briefer on how to instantiate a reference to the Uniswap V3 Pool smart contract, and retrieving the pool constants, please take a look at the [quoting guide](../quoting#setting-up-a-reference-to-the-pool-contract-and-getting-metadata-from-it)!
+For a briefer on how to instantiate a reference to the Uniswap V3 Pool smart contract, and to retrieve the pool constants, please take a look at the [quoting guide](../quoting#setting-up-a-reference-to-the-pool-contract-and-getting-metadata-from-it)!

 :::